Cold-Bytes-Games/wwise-zig-demo/README.md

 This a port of the Integration Demo from the samples in Zig using [wwise-zig](https://github.com/Cold-Bytes-Games/wwise-zig) and using [zig-gamedev](https://github.com/michal-z/zig-gamedev) `zglfw`, `zgpu` and `zgui` for the UI rendering.

+Each major version of Wwise is contained within a branch.
+Select the correct branch corresponding to the version you are using.

 This is a 3rd party implementation and it is not affiliated with Audiokinetic.

 # LICENSE